 The Best Enclosure for a Full Grown Red Eared Slider

 A glass aquarium is better for a red-eared slider than a plastic house for a number of reasons.
 First, if you put a heat lamp and a UVB bulb on a plastic enclosure it will melt it.
 Second, glass doesn’t scratch like most plastic houses.
 Your turtle will claw at the sides of the house and will scratch up the plastic, making it look cloudy and dirty.
-If you want to use a plastic house for whatever reason, make sure the lid is made of a metal mesh and the house is a thick plastic, able to withstand the heat bulbs.
+If you want to use a plastic house, make sure the lid is made of a metal mesh and the house is a thick plastic, able to withstand the heat bulbs.

 How Often to Clean the Turtle Tank